reidmv/code-manager-cli/README.md

   force-sync
     Calls the file-sync client API to force the code-dir to be updated with the latest available code from the storage service.
-Does not flush the puppetserver environment cache.
 ```